SMNUResearch/MVP-N/README.md

 - *Q3: Which method is the latest baseline?*
   *A3: As of 2025.09 (Q3), the latest baseline is VSFormer (TVCG 2024).
 Researchers/Reviewers can use this as a reference.
 If you have any questions or concerns, please contact us.*
 ## Notice Board
+- A cleaner version has been updated using Pyright, Pylint, and Semgrep for code analysis and refactoring.
 - Related research work published in 2025.01 ~ 2025.09 is summarized.
 One paper is added to the list below.
 - Related research work published in 2024 is summarized.
 Seven papers are added to the list below.
 - VSFormer (TVCG 2024) is added to this benchmark.